MidLii/MidLii/README.md

 - git clone this repository
 - edit envs in docker-compose.yml file if necessary
-- docker compose up -d
+- docker compose up -d --build
 - service will be exposed at 7890 and phpmyadmin at 7891. do reverse proxy using nginx/caddy/etc if you wanna use a domain